Nsiemer/Nsiemer.github.io/_posts/2014-03-10-toxic-fumes-dear-reader.markdown

 	<li>2 different light diffusers</li>
 </ul>

 Not ready to invest $60 in this kit, I bought Radioshack's $20 mobile phone kit which includes the screwdrivers, 2 spudgers, tweezers, and a suction cup.
 About the same price you'd pay online with shipping.
 Plus, Radioshack has a student discount.
 I also got the smallest gauge wire they had.
 The last thing to get were the surface mount LEDS which had to be purchased online.
-Most of my components/tools come from <a href="www.jameco.com">Jameco</a> but they only sell them by the thousands, so I went to <a href="www.mouser.com">Mouser</a> and bought a hundred or so.
+Most of my components/tools come from [Jameco]({{http://www.jameco.com}}) but they only sell them by the thousands, so I went to [Mouser Electronics]({{http://www.mouser.com}}) and bought a hundred or so.
 They're $0.012 - $0.03 a piece, why not?

 I told myself I can be steady enough to not need the PCB, but do you know how small surface mount LEDs are?

 <img src="{{ site.baseurl }}media/sm_LED.JPG" width="400" height="300">

+That small.
+And remember that each contact is about 1/3 of the total surface area.

-But whatever, I wanted to get started.
+Whatever, I wanted to get started.

 7:00, the first two screws came out and the back cover slid right off.
 That's about all that went right.
 The iPhone 4's back cover isn't just a piece of black plastic with glass glued to it.
 Inside is a thin aluminum plate and it's why the mod kit is so necessary.